bushome/ark-cloud-storage-no-overflow/README.md

 Basically, once you're out, you're out.
 No getting resources on "credit" with zero down and zero interest.
 Go Farmy Farmy like the rest of us.....slacker....kidding...not really. :P

 There's also a fix for a cross-cluster auth race that's still present in the upstream repo (`auth.guard.ts`, in their `gurad` folder typo and all) — `clusterId` was being stashed via `Reflect`/`SetMetadata` on a shared handler function instead of per-request state, which is exactly the kind of thing that gets weird under concurrent load from multiple clusters hitting the same instance.
-Fixed here.
+Fixed here and fixed upstream in production just hasn't hit the public facing repo yet.

 # Backend Performance Changes